justinryuu/covid-labor-force-analysis/README.md

 The objective of this analysis is to make use of confidence intervals to estimate the the range of values for the population mean and variance of the labour force participation rate.
-The dataset that we will be using in this analysis is the Unemployment rate, participation rate, and employment rate by type of student during school months, monthly, unadjusted for seasonality3 dataset provided by Statistics Canada.
+The dataset that we will be using in this analysis is the Unemployment rate, participation rate, and employment rate by type of student during school months, monthly, unadjusted for seasonality dataset provided by Statistics Canada.
 This dataset provides monthly percentages for the unemployment rate, participation rate, and employment rate of fulltime students, part-time students, and non-students of both sexes from the ages of 15 to 24.
 In order to make this analysis slightly more relevant to us as students, we will be analyzing the labour force participation rate